datsoftlyngby/soft2019fall-si/docs/Sessions/Week37/Assignments/Mini-Project.md

 ### Presentation and Demonstration
 The project solutions are subject to
 - delivery in [Peergrade](https://app.peergrade.io),
-- public presentation in class on 26/09/19, according the plan, as well as
+- public presentation in class on :calendar: 26/09/19, according the plan, as well as
 - giving and receiving feedback.